 Another big piece of technology in the LS camp is their No-Edge technology.
 This revolutionized the way we think about edging.
 This design removes the traditional ‘sharp’ edges of a climbing shoe, and instead, allows the rubber to follow the natural profile of the foot.
 This offers a handful of benefits including improved sensitivity and increased surface area with the wall.

 Scarpa has also been busy developing a boatload of shoe tech over the last few years, much of which has been put to good use in their most popular shoes like the Drago, Instinct VS, and Boostic.
-Here’s a few of our favorite Scarpa shoe tech.
+Here are a few of our favorite pieces of Scarpa shoe tech.

 Bi Tension Rand

 Scarpa has essentially revered a traditional rand to allow for a secure toe box, without the need for toe crushing or extreme tension around the heel.
 This is widely used throughout the Scarpa shoe line, found on everything from all-around performers like the Vapour V to gym specialists like the Veloce.